nicfix/py-ddd-cqrs-microservice-boilerplate/docs/adr/001-pre-commit-hooks.md

-# Using pre-commit hooks for code-quality tooling
+# Use pre-commit hooks for code-quality tooling

 ## Status